hclivess/qtrader/README.md

 Market spread is an inefficiency, which can be exploited by covering both sides of it while the difference is higher than market fees.
 Nothing new.

 ### How do I run this bot?
+Run `qapi.py` in Python3.
 On start, you will be asked for your API credentials.
 You need to obtain these from [https://qtrade.io/settings/api_keys](https://qtrade.io/settings/api_keys)
 There is a configuration file `config.json` where you set your trading parameters.

 ### Config File